Programme Leader for Film Studies and Film Studies with Film Production

 MDM 4019 Film and Media Theory and Analysis

 British Disaster Science Fiction

-‘Social Criticism in Arthur Conan Doyle’s The Poison Belt: Cataclysm as Contemporary British Tableau’, in Science Fiction Studies (due for publication in 2018)
+‘Social Criticism in Arthur Conan Doyle’s The Poison Belt: Cataclysm as Contemporary British Tableau’, in Science Fiction Studies, 45, 1, 2018.

 ‘R.C.
 Sherriff’s The Hopkins Manuscript (1939) and Transformative Disaster Fiction, in Foundation: The International Review of Science Fiction, 127, 2017.